 - Caregiver Experience

-Measuring our quality and safety performance is also an essential component of the CCIM.
-In the spirit of continuous improvement and transparency, Cleveland Clinic publicly discloses healthcare quality data and participates in the following public reporting initiatives to benchmark our progress alongside industry peers:
+Measuring our quality and safety performance is an essential component of the CCIM.
+Cleveland Clinic provides healthcare quality data in our annual State of the Clinic report and via the following reporting initiatives to enable stakeholders to benchmark our progress alongside industry peers:

 - The Joint Commission Performance Measurement Initiative

 - Centers for Medicare and Medicaid Services (CMS) Hospital Compare

 - Ohio Department of Health Service Line Reporting

 Additionally, through our Find a Doctor site, patients can leave reviews for our physicians and see experience ratings and comments from other patients to inform their decision making.